Malaysia 1985: Thaipusam – a Hindu festival

 A couple of times, a group of pilgrims, with their heavy kavadi, ascend our section of the stairs, and we must scramble aside to avoid being trampled, while people shout and scream.
 The many police officers, who patrol up and down the stairs, try to keep a minimum of order in this inferno.

-The stairs, leading up to the sacred caves.
-Note the sculptures, depicting Hindu gods.
+Stairs, leading up to the sacred caves.
+In front, and along the centre of the stairs, are sculptures, depicting Hindu gods.
 (Photo copyright © by Kaj Halberg)

 Climax of the pilgrimage